ESPN+: Programming

+History of programming

-ESPN+ initially focused on overflow content, similar to that of ESPN3 (which is distributed to subscribers of participating internet and television subscribers).
-Some of ESPN3's content has since moved to ESPN+.
-It has since been incorporated more extensively into ESPN's later media rights deals.
-Its launch content included boxing (including Top Rank events and archive content through 2025, and includes 36 exclusive fight cards), college sports events (including Ivy League events, with the conference having reached a 10-year media rights deal with ESPN prior to the service's launch), coverage of Tennis Grand Slams, as well as international cricket (India national cricket team, Cricket Ireland and New Zealand Cricket), soccer (including Major League Soccer, the United Soccer League, the U.S. Open Cup, 2019 Copa America, the English Football League (including Cup), Serie A, Eredivisie, A-League, FFA Cup, W-League, FA Cup and UEFA Nations League) and College Rugby.
-In October 2018, ESPN+ obtained the rights for the Swedish Allsvenskan and the Danish Superliga as well, declaring their intent to broadcast one match per week for each league.
+ESPN+ initially focused on overflow content, similar to that of ESPN3 (which is distributed through TV Everywhere to subscribers of participating internet and television providers).
+Some of ESPN3's content has since moved to ESPN+, and has since been incorporated more extensively into ESPN's later media rights deals.

+Its launch content included boxing (including Top Rank events and archive content through 2025, and includes 36 exclusive fight cards), college sports events (including Ivy League events), outer court coverage of Tennis Grand Slams, international cricket (India national cricket team, Cricket Ireland and New Zealand Cricket), soccer (notably including Major League Soccer, the United Soccer League, the U.S. Open Cup, 2019 Copa America, the English Football League and the EFL Cup, Serie A and Eredivisie) and College Rugby.
+In October 2018, ESPN+ obtained the rights for the Swedish Allsvenskan and the Danish Superliga, declaring their intent to broadcast one match per week for each league.
 In February 2021, ESPN+ obtained the rights for the Belgian Pro League, and are expected to broadcast 3 matches per week.

-ESPN+ features out-of-market Major League Soccer matches at no additional charge for subscribers (replacing the previous MLS Live service), and the service held exclusive rights to all regionally televised Chicago Fire matches through 2020 (as the second MLS team, behind Los Angeles FC's deal with YouTube TV, to sell its regional rights to a streaming service).
-As of the 2021–22 season, ESPN+ carries out-of-market National Hockey League games under the NHL Power Play on ESPN+ banner (replacing the previous NHL.tv service).
-MLB.tv is also available for purchase within the ESPN+ platform, and offers daily games during their regular seasons.
+ESPN+ featured out-of-market Major League Soccer matches at no additional charge for subscribers until 2023, when all matches moved to MLS Season Pass without blackouts, and the service held exclusive rights to all regionally televised Chicago Fire matches through 2020.
+Beginning in 2020, ESPN+ aired all matches of the German Bundesliga soccer league under a six-year deal.

-PGA Tour Live (which was also run by BAMTech) was included for the 2018 PGA Tour season, but moved to NBC Sports Gold in 2019.
+PGA Tour Live (which was also run by Disney Streaming) was included for the 2018 PGA Tour season, but moved to NBC Sports Gold in 2019.
 ESPN+ will offer supplemental feeds during the PGA Championship beginning 2020, including during CBS broadcast windows.
 In 2022, PGA Tour Live returned to ESPN+ as part of a new long-term deal through 2030.

 In March 2019, the American Athletic Conference announced a 12-year media rights deal with ESPN, under which ESPN+ will carry the majority of events not aired by ESPN's linear channels.

 In May 2019, it was announced that ESPN+ would carry 18 World TeamTennis matches.
-In September 2019, ESPN+ announced its acquisition of rights to Germany's Bundesliga soccer league beginning in 2020, under a six-year deal.